wrathematics/ssvm/README.md

 * **Author:** Drew Schmidt

-**ssvm** is a simple 2-class linear  SVM implementation using the Pegasos algorithm, written on my day off for fun.
+**ssvm** is the Simple SVM package.
+It has a 2-class linear SVM implementation using the Pegasos algorithm, written on my day off for fun.
 The design philosophy for the project is:

 1. Use a clean C interface to handle the heavy lifting.
 Bloated idiomatic C++ interfaces look stupid and often wreck performance.
 2. The implementation is reasonably efficient.
 One could work a bit harder to make this faster, but I think all of the "easy" gains have already been achieved.